cdapio/tigon/tigon-docs/developer-guide/source/tools.rst

 .. :author: Cask Data, Inc.
-   :description: Tigon Examples
+   :description: Command-line interface
    :copyright: Copyright © 2014 Cask Data, Inc.

 ============================================
-Tigon Examples
+Tigon Tools
 ============================================

 Where to Go Next
 ================

-Now that you're seen an example demonstrating Tigon, take a look at:
+Now that you're seen the command line tool for Tigon, take a look at:

-- `APIs <apis/apis.html>`__, which includes the Java and Tigon-SQL APIs of Tigon.
+- `Admin <admin.html>`__, which describes administrating a Tigon application.